windtoday/windtoday-blog/_posts/2016-06-08-how-to-write-good-products.md

 ---
 title: How to write good products
 subtitle: As search engine, We work all time transforming data into information.
-For complete this process, we transform the shop information of each item into structured data.
+To achieve it, we transform the shop information of each item into structured data.
 categories:
   - tips
 show_comments: true